 - Scouring the internet for data, local sites and their significance, etc.;

 - Layering and integrating different maps or sets of data to draw new conclusions;

 - Finding an under-mapped community or space and trying to fill in the gaps;

 - Creating a spatial audit – is a certain place or community accessible, or are there barriers for certain groups?

-Given the trans-Atlantic and US time differences, the lectures and workshops for all Fellows take place in the morning US time and afternoon European time.
-The field work takes place in the morning European time and in the afternoon US time.
+Given the trans-Atlantic and US time differences, the lectures and workshops for all Fellows took place in the morning US time and afternoon European time.
+The field work took place in the morning European time and in the afternoon US time.

 Applications are now closed.
+In 2023, the Mapping Inequities Fellowship will be titled the Mapping Democracy Fellowship.
 To be notified when the application for the Humanity in Action 2023 Fellowship programs is available, sign up here.
 With any questions, do not hesitate to email firstname.lastname@example.org.